Home > Contents > Index >

 CS determines how to render content by using an argument named

-, which has three valid settings:
+rendermode, which has three valid settings:

-- uses the Export to Disk publishing method to create static HTML files
+export- uses the Export to Disk publishing method to create static HTML files

-- invokes Content Server to serve content dynamically
+live- invokes Content Server to serve content dynamically

-- invokes Content Server to render a selected asset in a browser pointed at a management or development system
+preview- invokes Content Server to render a selected asset in a browser pointed at a management or development system

-tags process your page and element requests and create URLs and arguments for URLs.
-Some of the tags (render:callelement andrender:satellitepage ,
+rendertags process your page and element requests and create URLs and arguments for URLs.
+Some of the tags (render:callelement andrender:satellitepage ,for example) function similarly tags that are available through Content Server or CS-Satellite.
+However, therendertags preserve the CS-Direct rendering environment and the variables needed in that environment without requiring additional code.

 Note